hectorr-st/forge/docs/configurations/deployments/new_tenant.md

 # Deploy a New Tenant

 This checklist tells you *exactly* what to update to onboard a new Forge tenant.
-Replace all `<PLACEHOLDER>` values with real tenant data.

 ---